varshanj-hub/ML_Employee_Data/README.md

 ---

 ## 🧹 Data Preprocessing Methods
 To ensure high-quality input for modeling, several preprocessing techniques were applied:
-- **Handling Missing Values:** Replaced using `SimpleImputer` for numeric and categorical variables.
 - **Feature Encoding:** Converted categorical variables using `OneHotEncoder`.
 - **Feature Scaling:** Applied `StandardScaler` for continuous features.
 - **Feature Selection:** Dropped irrelevant columns such as `EmployeeCount`, `EmployeeNumber`, `StandardHours`, and `Over18`.